anas4488/Ecommerce_Store/README.md

 # Ecommerce_Store

-> This is a Ecommerce store made by django.
+> This is a Ecommerce store made with django.